nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

-**UC04: Mark/Unmark/Reset contacts' tutorial**
+**UC04: Mark/Unmark/Reset student's tutorial**

 **MSS**

-1. User requests to list persons
+1. User requests to list students
-2. ConTActs shows a list of persons
+2. ConTActs shows a list of students
-3. User requests to modify the tutorial attendance for a person in the list
+3. User requests to modify the tutorial attendance for a student in the list
-4. ConTActs modifies the person's tutorial attendance accordingly
+4. ConTActs modifies the student's tutorial attendance accordingly
 5. ConTActs shows the unfiltered list after modification

+    Use case ends.

 **Extensions**